mapperCoderZ/dontCodeTheMapper/README.md

 # Don't code the mapper!
-This program is an utility that writes the java mapping code between 2 types code for you.
+This program is an utility that writes the java mapping code between 2 types for you.
 It's designed to work with JAXB annotated types.
 - you do not want anymore to write if (null) then else
 - you want to generate the code that maps basic fields without touching the keyboard
 - you want to keep control on the code